Rural broadband: what are the options?

 'Real rural' deals: non-LLU

-If your search returned deals like Sky Connect, Plusnet 'high cost area' and , it's because you are part of the 11.7% of premises (business and households) in the UK served by a non-LLU exchange.
+If the search returned deals like Plusnet "high cost area", it's because we're in one of the 10.2% of premises (business and households) in the UK served by a non-LLU exchange.

-In LLU or unbundled exchanges, companies put their own money and technical gear into a BT exchange, releasing them from relying on BT to administer their broadband and phone lines.
-This boosts competition: increasing quality and, ultimately, decreases prices.
+In Local Loop Unbundled (LLU or, more simply, unbundled) exchanges, companies put their own money and technical gear into a BT exchange, releasing them from relying on BT to administer their broadband and phone lines.
+This boosts competition by increasing choice and quality and decreasing prices.

-At non LLU exchanges, all the ISPs are offering BT wholesale.
-They all (except BT and John Lewis) charge more than they would for standard deals and, because the connections are poor (in broadband vs pigeon races in these areas, the pigeons win) often impose monthly data limits.
+At non-LLU exchanges, all the ISPs are offering BT wholesale.
+They all (except BT and John Lewis) charge more than they would for standard deals and, because the connections are poor (in broadband vs pigeon races in these areas, the pigeons win) they'll often impose data limits.

-So although there are differences between the providers, the options are not great and many homes in this situation adopt some of the other options below.
+So although there are differences between the providers and the packages they offer, the options aren't great.
+Many homes in this situation adopt some of the other options below.

 'Standard' (but slow) broadband

-Rural households are very likely to be physically far from the exchange and, since signal attenuates, this distance affects speeds drastically.
+Rural households are very likely to be physically far from the exchange, and, since the signal decays with distance, connections can be just a fraction of the advertised speeds.

-Fibre is much better at covering long distances without signal attenuation so it does offer a good option for rural users, although since part of the signal is carried on a copper line speeds are slower.
+Fibre is much better at covering long distances without loss of signal so it does offer a good option for rural users, although as in most areas the signal is still carried on a copper line over the final stretch, speeds are slower.

 Mobile broadband: 3G and 4G